filamentgroup/SocialCount/README.md

 SocialCount also has a version that packages the social networking icons as well.
 Use the regular `socialcount.js` with `socialcount-with-icons.css` or `socialcount-with-icons.min.css` and the included SD and HD image sprites.

 The archive also contains the **optional** PHP service files for the AJAX request to retrieve the share counts (requires PHP 5 with curl).
-To enable this feature for your widget, use `<ul class="socialcount" data-counts=true>` and make sure `SocialCount.serviceUrl` is pointed to the correct location in the JavaScript.
+To enable this feature for your widget, use `<ul class="socialcount" data-counts="true">`.

 ### Download [socialcount.zip][zipfile]